The Private Wealth & Private Client Review: Portugal

 ii Special tax regime for non-habitual residents

-With the aim of attracting high net worth professionals, entrepreneurs and pensioners, Portugal has implemented an attractive tax regime for foreign individuals who wish to establish permanent or temporary residence in Portugal: the Non-Habitual Residents Tax Regime (NHR).
+With the aim of attracting high-net-worth professionals, entrepreneurs and pensioners, Portugal has implemented an attractive tax regime for foreign individuals who wish to establish a permanent or temporary residence in Portugal: the non-habitual residents tax regime (NHR).

 Specifically, with regard to foreign-source income, the regime provides for a tax exemption if certain requirements regarding the type of income and taxation in the source state are met.
 These conditions are as follows:

 - With regard to foreign-source pension income, the exemption regime was recently discontinued for new situations.
-As a consequence, for new non-habitual residents, the exemption regime on foreign-source pensions was replaced by a 10 per cent flat rate taxation (applicable if the income is not considered to arise in Portuguese territory).
+As a consequence, for new non-habitual residents (since 2020), the exemption regime on foreign-source pensions has been replaced by a 10 per cent flat rate taxation (applicable if the income is not considered to arise in the Portuguese territory).

 Gifts and inheritances in favour of spouses, descendants or ascendants are stamp duty-exempt.